 In the fall of 1988, parents of the school formed a not-for-profit foundation and purchased the high school building from the Sisters of Mercy, ushering in our new era as an independent, co-educational elementary school.

-Today, St. Bernard Academy is comprised of the original high school building and several additions serving 386 students three years old through 8th Level.
+Today, St. Bernard Academy is comprised of the original high school building and several additions serving 386 students in Junior Kindergarten through 8th Level.
 Our campus fully supports student life and enrichment activities with several distinctive features including a chapel, science lab, music room, art studio, student support center, and new space for additional fine arts, administration, and aftercare services.

 A brief history of the academy